 He doesn’t expect your help.

-I hope, you have.
-Yes, it is the forms of verbs.
-When the subject is ‘I’, the verb ‘go’ is in base from.
-But, when the subject is ‘he’, the verb is changed into ‘goes’ adding ‘es’ at last.
+When the subject of a sentence is ‘I’ (1st person), the verb ‘go’ will be in base from.
+But, when the subject is ‘he’ (3rd person+ singular number), the verb is changed into ‘goes’ adding ‘es’ next to it.

 See these examples: